JMAConsulting/obiaa/wp-content/plugins/loginpress/readme.txt

 * Compatibility: LoginPress is compatible with Dutch (Netherlands) language now.
 Special thanks to <a href="https://profiles.wordpress.org/harm10/" rel="friend">Harm10</a> to contribute.

 = 1.1.23 - 2019-04-29 =
-* Bugfix: PHP callout error in LoginPress settings page.
+* Bugfix: PHP call out error in LoginPress settings page.

 = 1.1.22 - 2019-04-25 =
 * New Feature: Play Background Video at login page.